antelle/keyboard-auto-type/README.md

 - `AutoTypeResult::BadArg`: bad argument
 - `AutoTypeResult::ModifierNotReleased`: the user is holding a modifier key, simulating keystrokes in this state can have unexpected consequences
+- `AutoTypeResult::KeyPressFailed`: we have sent a keypress event, however it didn't have any effect
 - `AutoTypeResult::NotSupported`: the given key code is not supported on this operating system
-- `AutoTypeResult::OsError`: there was an error during simulating keyboard input
+- `AutoTypeResult::OsError`: opereating system reported an error during simulating keyboard input

 ## Window management